 If you bring an attitude of acceptance and embrace your circumstances - hold them gently but hold them fully - you will experience the emotions of wholeness, satisfaction, peace and perhaps even a divine bliss, which in a mysterious way can even be said to comfortably hold human sadness within it.
 Think about that for a while.
-We will explore that idea more in a later chapter but for right now, I just want to plant it as a seed and continue on.
+We will explore this idea more in a later chapter but for right now, I just want to plant it as a seed and continue on.

 If you bring an attitude of rejection, you will indeed experience some difficult emotions, perhaps that of separation, frustration, or fear.
 Dissatisfaction, to be sure!

-I will say more about this later but for right now, let's quickly consider an example that is not really profound at all and yet often results in strong emotions.
+Again, I will say more about this later but for right now, let's quickly consider an example that is not really profound at all and yet often results in strong emotions.
 If someone cuts us off in traffic, our usual social conditioning almost demands angry thoughts, a hateful attitude and even a rude hand gesture.
 Similarly, this conditioning discourages us from emotionally accepting moments that are connected with injury, sickness, death or tragedy and tries to push us into judging these things as “ bad” and unacceptable.

 Do you really want to follow this social conditioning when it only leads to suffering?